Securely document compassionate leave here.Absences with Personio

-Compassionate leave is a particularly fragile discussion topic.
-That’s because losing a loved one can be one of the most traumatic situations in life.
+Compassionate leave is a particularly sensitive topic of discussion.
+That’s because losing a loved one can be one of the most traumatic situations in someone’s life.
 How do HR leaders cope when this happens to one of their employees?

 What Is Compassionate Leave?

 Compassionate leave refers to the time given to employees in the United Kingdom to grieve and make arrangements following the death of a family member or close loved one.
 It allows employees time to grieve, make necessary arrangements, and attend a funeral or memorial service.

 Compassionate leave is time afforded to employees due to a death in the family or of a close loved one.
 This allows employees time to grieve, make arrangements, and attend a funeral or service.

 Three Types of Compassionate Leave

 Not all leave is called the same, as there are different kinds that we’ll illustrate with the chart below:

 |The most common and popular way to refer to the time an employee takes off in order to deal with the loss of a loved one.